wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

 This logger generates logs for services deployed in the Micro Integrator.
 It refers the `SERVICE_LOGFILE` appender and prints logs to the `MI_HOME/repository/logs/wso2-mi-service.log` file.

 !!!
 Note
     If you want to have separate log files for individual services, you need to add loggers for each service and then specify appenders for the loggers.
+Note that the service name has to be suffixed to `SERVICE_LOGGER` as follows:

+    ```xml
+    logger.SERVICE_LOGGER.name = SERVICE_LOGGER.TestProxy
+    ```

 ```xml tab='SERVICE_LOGGER'
 logger.SERVICE_LOGGER.name= SERVICE_LOGGER